Navel Orangeworm Management at Hull Split

 Hull split doesn’t always happen uniformly across a property.
 Some growers can even experience a 7-day range in hull split forecasts from one block to another.
 Knowing where hulls will split starts can help you know where to send your rigs first.

-The graph below shows a California customer’s predicted hull split on a per acre level.
+Figure 1 below shows a California customer’s predicted hull split on a per acre level.
 You can see the west side of the property is expected to split first, July 7, while the east side is forecast to split a week later on July 15.

 - Irrigation challenges